aisha-gregg/aisha-blog/posts/prague.md

 1. **San Vito Cathedral**

 In visiting the largest temple in Prague you will come to find that it is is adorned with its gothic like finishes and is a main site for visitors.
 It actually has a very interesting history as its construction had to be terminated due to the Bohemian wars, which occurred during the 14th century.
 The cathedral survived and is now a historical emblem documenting history.
 Tourists can access the cathedral along with a circuit ticket which allows you to visit other castles and or temples.
 The cost is around 10 euros.
-It is one of the original features of this unique city but moving onwards into the new town we can come acroos sppledid architectural works of art.
+It is one of the original features of this unique city but moving onwards into the new town we can come across splendid architectural works of art.

 2. **Dancing House**